exebetche/vlsub/README.md

 #### USAGE:
 * Start Vlc
 * Start your video
-* Click on the menu View > VLSub or VLC > Extension > VLSub if you're on Mac OS X
+* Click on the menu View > VLSub or VLC > Extension > VLSub on Mac OS X
 * Click on "Search by hash" or "Search by name"
 * Select a subtitles file on the list
 * Click on "Download selection"